PotLock/grantpicks/near/contract/README.md

 pub struct PayoutExternal {
     /// Unique identifier for the payout
     pub id: PayoutId,
+    /// ID of the round for which the payout was made pub round_id: RoundId,
     /// ID of the application receiving the payout pub recipient_id: AccountId,
     /// Amount to be paid out